Scientology controversies: Criminal convictions of executives

-Treatment of members
+Mistreatment of members

 In 2007, a 25-year-old woman from Sydney was charged with murdering her father and sister and seriously injuring her mother.
 Her parents had prevented her from seeking the psychiatric treatment she needed because of their Scientology beliefs.

 In 2012, Debbie Cook, who ran the "spiritual Mecca" for seventeen years, came forward and accused the church of repeated accounts of "screaming, slapping" and being "made to stand in a trash and water's poured over you" in efforts to confess her sins.
 This was all done in "The Hole", located at Scientology's International base in Hemet, California.
 She claims that she was taken there against her will and forced to stay for seven weeks.
 The church states that she "voluntarily" participated in their program of "religious discipline".
 Leah Remini: Scientology and the Aftermath is a 2016–2017 A&E documentary series that investigates abuses of the Church of Scientology by interviewing of former members.

+Views on homosexuality

+The Church of Scientology's perspectives on homosexuality and its treatment of LGBTQ members have received criticism from the public and former members.
+The church's teachings are based on the writings of its founder, and his statements about homosexuality have led critics to assert that Scientology promotes homophobia, and that it mistreats gay members.
+Some critics have stated that the church tried to change their gay attractions.